ibhat2010/ishanb3dp/JOURNAL.md

 - [x] I Will Build My Own UI in LVGL + Connect It to 3D Printer Firmware
 - [x] Files Will Wirelessly Transfer with ESP32

-4 Hours Researched Process and Started Modeling The Base
+4 Hours Process and Started Modeling The Base

+3/24/2025

+2 Hours Worked Through Midnight